The Scout (1994 film)

 The Scout is a 1994 American comedy film starring Brendan Fraser and Albert Brooks and directed by Michael Ritchie.
+The film is based on the 1976 The New Yorker article "Scout" by Roger Angell.

 Plot

-After the New York Yankees' latest prospect suffers a humiliating bout of stage fright in his debut for the team, scout Al Percolo, who discovered the young man, is punished by being sent to the Mexican countryside to look for his next find.
+After the New York Yankees' latest prospect Tommy Lacy suffers a humiliating bout of stage fright in his debut for the team, scout Al Percolo, who discovered Tommy, is punished by being sent to the Mexican countryside to look for his next find.

 Al's efforts are fruitless until he encounters Steve Nebraska, a young American with a consistent 100+ MPH fastball and a perfect batting average.
-The childlike Steve immediately agrees to join the Yankees when Al asks him, but when Al calls the team's general manager to report his find, he is fired and told not to return.
+The childlike Steve immediately agrees to join the Yankees when Al asks him, but when Al calls the team's general manager Ron Wilson to report his find, he is fired and told not to return.
 Al defies the order and brings Steve back to the States anyway.
 The first indication that all may not be right with Steve occurs when he panics at Newark International Airport when he and Al are momentarily separated.
 Later, at Al's apartment, Steve thrashes in his sleep, screaming at an unseen assailant.

 Al arranges an open audition at Yankee Stadium in front of representatives from every Major League Baseball team.
-After Steve strikes out Keith Hernández and homers off Bret Saberhagen, a bidding war breaks out.
+After Steve strikes out Keith Hernandez and homers off Bret Saberhagen, a bidding war breaks out.
 The Yankees win the bid war, signing Steve to a $55 million contract, but after Steve violently snaps at press photographers, team management demands that he be psychiatrically evaluated and cleared before he plays his first game.

 Al picks the first listed psychiatrist in the phone book, a Doctor H. Aaron, and hopes that the evaluation will be swift, so that he and Steve can get on with life.
 After examining Steve, however, Dr. Aaron finds him to be deeply troubled and so severely abused as a child that he has blocked almost every memory of his early life.
-Desperate for Steve to play so that both can get paid, Al begs Dr. Aaron to clear Steve for play, on the condition that she sees Steve everyday before making his MLB debut.
+Desperate for Steve to play so that both can get paid, Al begs Dr. Aaron to clear Steve for play, on the condition that he sees Steve everyday before making his MLB debut.